The following is an excerpt from our eBook Flipping Women’s Clothing Online, the full version of which can be purchased here.

 What to Look For: Vintage and leather.
 I’ve seen vintage Harley shirts with crass sayings on them go for over $300 on auction – the more offensive the better.
 If it’s old, someone wants it.
 If it’s leather, someone wants it whether it’s old or not.
 We’ve sold leather vests, pants, and jackets.
 The more valuable ones will have some sort of embroidery, a large logo, or other decoration.

-The Current Market Outlook: Depending on the season, riding gear and lifestyle motorcycle gear is a very hot market.
+The Current Market Outlook: Not only is Harley Davidson one of the best-known brands on this list, but it is also easily one of the best clothing brands to sell on eBay.
+Depending on the season, riding gear and lifestyle motorcycle gear is a very hot market.
 T-shirts don’t hold their value well unless they have great content or are vintage.
 Riding gear, boots, and other leather items hold their value very well.
 Its high-quality leather items are usually priced high at thrift stores, but we double or triple our money on leather riding jackets that we find on craigslist all the time.
 While tripling your money isn’t very exciting when you’re at the Goodwill Bins, when you’re talking about buying a jacket for $100 and selling it for $300, it gets a lot more interesting.